-Revisiting Chicago – and why the third visit to a city is often the best
+Revisiting Chicago offers a new perspective.
+Explore why the third visit to a familiar city often proves to be the most rewarding experience.

 First time vs second time in Chicago